ks563/whatsThatSong/README.md

 title: "Oops!...
 I Did It Again"
 }
 ```
-Sometimes the media propetry cannot be properly parsed into a JSON object in which case the user will not be presented with links to Youtube and Spotify.
+Sometimes the media property cannot be properly parsed into a JSON object in which case the user will not be presented with links to Youtube and Spotify.
 ### Firebase
 Firebase is utilzed to allow users to make an account so that they can save songs to be viewed again later.
 This project utilizes the *Auth()* method of firebase to create and sign in users.
 Upon succesfully creating an account, users will be given a directory associated with their username in our database.
 The songs the user choses to save will be stored in a directory called songsSaved.